pact-foundation/pact-jvm/pact-jvm-consumer-groovy/README.md

 Defines a matcher that accepts any integer values.
 If the value is not provided, a random integer will be used.

-* real(def value = null)
+* decimal(def value = null)

-Defines a matcher that accepts any real numbers.
-If the value is not provided, a random double will be used.
+Defines a matcher that accepts any decimal numbers.
+If the value is not provided, a random decimal will be used.

 * timestamp(String pattern = null, def value = null)